RektInator/kill-docker-auto-update/README.md

 # Kill Docker Auto Updates
 This repository contains patched binaries that disable the auto-updating process of Docker Desktop.
-If you rather patch the binaries yourself, the instructions can be found under ``Patching Docker Desktop manually``.
+If you rather patch the binaries yourself, the instructions can be found under ``Patching Docker Manually``.

 ## Patching Docker